Being a freelance writer for 6+ years, Billy has interest and knowledge in a wide range of topics.

-- Joel Osteen - yes, the religious guy who now speaks to a football stadium amount of people has been reported to have glossophobia too.
+- Joel Osteen—yes, the religious guy who now speaks to a football stadium full of people has been reported to have glossophobia too.

-- Warren Buffet is a major success story from fear of public speaking to world’s richest people.
+- Warren Buffet is a major success story, going from a fear of public speaking to one of the world’s richest persons.